Last updated March 27th, 2023.

-Buying gold is often a go-to choice for investors wanting to hedge themselves against inflation and currency risk.
+Precious metals are often the go-to choice for investors who want to hedge themselves against inflation and currency risk.
+With that said, there are plenty of alternatives to gold.

 You certainly won’t find any shortage of people talking about the benefits of (and trying to sell you!) gold bullion.